saylesss88/nix-book/src/nix/hardening_NixOS.md

 `sops-nix`, which lets you keep encrypted secrets under version control declaratively.

-Protect your sectets, the following guide is on setting up Sops on NixOS:
+Protect your secrets, the following guide is on setting up Sops on NixOS:
 [Sops Encrypted Secrets](https://saylesss88.github.io/installation/enc/sops-nix.html)

 ## Hardening the Kernel